evanwill/openrefine-b/content/3-demo.md

 ---
-title: Start
+title: Refine Basics
-nav: true
+nav: Demo
 ---

-# Basics

 Let's look at the basic functions of OpenRefine using typical digital collection metadata.
 Download: